emir-/ImageStaticBootstrapGalleryBuilder/README.md

 Image configuration
 --
 Based on a configuration object for image paths and snippet conifguration, the console utility generates a HTML static snippet that can be inserted in static web sites, and then be initialized as a gallery based on the above plugin.

+Important
+--
+To get this working the correct file paths must be configured in the image ConfigurationFactory class.